-Art - Art instruction takes place in PreK through 5th grade and is connected to subject areas, liturgical seasons and holidays, and is facilitated by the classroom teacher.
+Art - Art instruction takes place in PreK through 6th grade and is connected to subject areas, liturgical seasons and holidays, and is facilitated by the classroom teacher.
+Seventh and eighth graders can choose art as an elective.

 Personal Safety - Assumption Catholic School uses an Archdiocesan required safety program in PreK through 8th grade.